ES654/assignment-3-jyogeshom/assignment_q5_subjective_answers.md

 # ES654-2020 Assignment 3

-*Your Name* - *Your Roll Number*
+*Yogesh Singh* - *18350008*

 ------

-> Write the answers for the subjective questions here
+> As d is increased, the accuracy of the regressor increases.